rubik/rubik.github.io/content/post/kubernetes-tutorial-ii-deploying-an-app.md

 were communicating with a cloud Kubernetes installation (e.g. GKE), the load balancer would be provisioned automatically and the external IP would appear after a few seconds.
-In this case, howerver, we need to run `minikube tunnel` in order to obtain an external IP.
-After running that command separately, we can check the status of our Services again:
+In this case, howerver, we need to run `minikube tunnel` in a separate shell in order to obtain an external IP.
+After launching that command separately, we can check the status of our Services again:

 ```shell
 $ kubectl get svc